A-Soumith/demo/README.md

 # demo
-This is demo for Git hub
+This is demo for Git hub.